 And so the importance of the Scapa Flow wrecks continue into the future as we recognise the value of Blue Carbon habitats as mitigation measures to tackle climatic change.

 PENNY MARTIN – Diver & photographer

-Illustrating this presentation with her underwater photography and video footage, Penny will offer a comparison of the marine life that live on the exposed Orkney cliffs with species that have colonised the artificial reefs created by the wrecks and those that live on the muddy sea bottom of Scapa Flow.
+This presentation will explore a comparison of the marine life that live on the exposed Orkney cliffs with species that have colonised the artificial reefs created by the wrecks and those that live on the muddy sea bottom of Scapa Flow.

 Seasearch observer and surveyor courses have helped her identify the surprising variety of colourful cnidarians, squirts, crustaceans, echinoderms, sponges, sea slugs and fishes seen through her lens in Orkney waters.
 This talk will highlight the different species, their habitat and behaviours, through underwater photography.

 Ghost Fishing in Scapa Flow

 DR RICHARD WALKER – Chair, Ghost Fishing UK